Talha-Ali-5365/SOS-Game/README.md

 # SOS-Game
-SOS is a command line combinatorial game when played with two players.
+SOS is a command line game against computer